-When a mix of people from different backgrounds or experiences come together, interacting with each other is not be the same as when we are hanging out with a group of friends or family who generally share similar views and behaviours.
+When people from different backgrounds or experiences come together in a work environment, we cannot expect them to behave in the same way to when they are hanging out with a group of friends or family.

 People will have different ideas on a range of issues including what is acceptable behaviour and what isn’t.
 This can lead to situations where people feel like they are being bullied or not realising that their actions are making someone else feel like they are being bullied:

 - Teasing/joking – When people are teasing or making jokes about each other and all parties seem to be giving as good as they get, this could be considered banter between people who know each other.
 If the joking and teasing is only one-sided and is repeated, then this could be considered bullying.

 - Fighting/aggression – There may be heated occasions in a workplace where different personalities clash and someone becomes aggressive.
 If the aggressive behaviour is a one-off incident and doesn’t continue, this would not be considered bullying.
 After all, we don’t always know what is going on with someone else and why they might have reacted this way on this occasion.

 - Isolated incidents – Excluding somebody from an activity, aggressive behaviour, arguments or telling a joke involving a colleague can all be upsetting if you’re on the receiving end.
 If this behaviour happens often or is carried out to gain power or control, it is bullying behaviour and must stop.

 To understand better about the differences between banter and bullying, you can take our Banter vs Bullying course modules through our Wellbeing Academy.

 If you are a victim of bullying, you should first see if you can sort out the problem informally first.
 If you can’t, or you don’t feel safe to address the issue with the bully, you should talk to your: